VERITASSSSSSS/Websitetutorial/Javascript.md

 # Questions
 ### **-    How do you declare a variable?**

-Variable means anything that can vary.
+Variable means anything that can *vary*.
 In JavaScript, a variable stores the data value that can be changed later on.

 Use the reserved keyword `var` to declare a variable in JavaScript.